MicrosoftDocs/sysinternals/sysinternals/downloads/hex2dec.md

 ## Introduction

-Tired of running Calc every time you want to convert a hexadecimal number to decimal Now you can convert hex to decimal and vice versa with this simple command-line utility.
+Tired of running Calc to convert between hexadecimal and decimal?
+Now you can with this simple command-line utility.

 **Usage: hex2dec \[hex|decimal\]**